 Macaulay Duration from EXCEL equals 1.49347.
-The calculation using first principles can be seen in the screen shot below.
+See the calculation using first principles in the screenshot below.

 Because accrued interest is zero, the present values of cash flows (PVCF) for calculating price and the Macaulay duration in each period are the same.

 Settlement date does not equal to a coupon payment date